usethesource/rascal-website/docs/GettingHelp/index.md

 * There is a lot of documentation on Rascal and its libraries.
 Read the [Browsing](../GettingHelp/Browsing/index.md) page on how to navigate it.

-ing/index.md).
-* There is a lot of documentation on Rascal and its libraries.
-Read the [Browsing](../../../../../../../../../../GettingHelp/Browsing/index.md) page on how to navigate it.